SquadcastHub/squadcasthub.github.io/pages/mydoc/manageengine_appmanager.md

 **(5)** Click the **Create Action** button to finish creating the **Webhook** action

 ![](images/manageengine_appmanager_5.png)

+{{site.data.alerts.yellow-note-i-md}}
+**Important:**

+Understanding how the integration works:

+- Trigger a new incident:
+For the values `severity: critical`, `severity: down`, `severity: warning` in the alert payload, an incident is triggered in Squadcast.

+- Resolve an existing incident:
+For the values `severity: clear` and `severity: up`, incidents are resolved in Squadcast (pertaining to auto-resolution of an existing, open incident)

+Please ensure that the right `severity` is being sent within the payload for the alerts into Squadcast.
+If values other than the ones mentioned above are sent for `severity`, the integration will not work as expected.

+In case of any queries, please feel free to reach out to our [Support team](mailto:support@squadcast.com).

+{{site.data.alerts.end}}

 That's it, you are good to go!
 Your ManageEngine Application Manager integration is now complete.